 As an interdisciplinary research center in the Chicago tradition, the Stevanovich Institute on the Formation of Knowledge brings together specialists with a strong interest in communicating across boundaries of all kinds.
 These include international scholars, teachers, researchers, and prominent annual visiting faculty, including MacArthur award winners, Guggenheim fellows and public intellectuals from the United States and abroad.
 Their immediate research fields may be in microbiome analysis, Mesopotamian astronomy, imperial Chinese taxation, comparative ecology, or the reception of Darwin’s theories, but they share a determination to make their work speak to publics other than that of fellow specialists and to discover broad patterns in the interaction between knowledge and society.

-Our Core Faculty Members of SIFK, drawn from all ranks and departments of the University of Chicago faculty, typically commit to co-teaching core courses and seminars on the formation of knowledge, participate in workshops presenting current research, and advising students in the Institute’s programs.
+Our Core Faculty Members, drawn from all ranks and departments of the University of Chicago faculty, typically commit to co-teaching core courses and seminars on the formation of knowledge, participate in workshops presenting current research, and advising students in the Stevanovich Institute’s programs.

 Our External Faculty Group, acting as an advisory board, consists of pioneering scholars whose research and teaching give insight into the effects of knowledge production on human communities.
 Many of them have worked in institutional roles that further the study of these questions.